Retropikzel/foreign-c/REFERENCE.md

 Returns the align of given type.

-(**define-c-library** scheme-name headers object-name options)
+(**define-c-library** scheme-name headers object-name . options)

-Takes a scheme-name to bind the library to, list of C headers as strings, shared-object name or #f and options.
-If shared-object name is given as #f then platforms C library is loaded.
+Takes a scheme-name to bind the library to, list of C headers as strings, shared-object name or #f and optionally options.
+If shared-object name is given as #f then platforms C library is used.

 The C header strings should not contain "<" or ">", they are added automatically.